Do you think you have done everything New Brunswick has to offer this summer?

 8. Stanley Fair

 The Stanley Fair gives you a taste of traditional country fun by showcasing agricultural & horticultural products, crafts, farm produce, vegetables, flowers, cookery, and other products.
-You can also watch the woodman’s competition, visit the farm animals, or dine on delicious homemade meals and baking at the Fair Restaurant at this fair.
+You can also watch the woodman’s competition, visit the farm animals, or dine on delicious homemade meals and baked goods at the Fair Restaurant at this fair.
 Visitors of all ages will enjoy the live music and entertainment during the weekend.

 Details